TheBlackDemon/Basic-Programming-Autumn-03/assignments.md

 ---
 layout: assignments
-title: Assignments
+title: Assignments & Project
 permalink: /assignments/
 ---
-You can download the assignments here.
-Also check out each assignment page for any additional info.
+You can download the assignments and project here.
+Also check out each assignment and project page for any additional info.